quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Code Style.rst

 * *[.md only]* In Markdown the headings should follow the ATX-style described in the `Markdown syntax documentation <https://daringfireball.net/projects/markdown/syntax#header>`__

     * ATX-style headers use 1-6 hash characters (``#``) at the start of the line to denote header levels 1-6.
-    * A space between the hases and the header title should be used (such as ``# Heading 1``) to make it easier to visually seperate them.
+    * A space between the hashes and the header title should be used (such as ``# Heading 1``) to make it easier to visually separate them.
-    * Justifiication for the ATX-style preference comes from the `Google Mardown style guide <https://github.com/google/styleguide/blob/gh-pages/docguide/style.md#atx-style-headings>`__
+    * Justification for the ATX-style preference comes from the `Google Mardown style guide <https://github.com/google/styleguide/blob/gh-pages/docguide/style.md#atx-style-headings>`__
     * Rationale: ATX-style headers are easier to search and maintain, and make the first two header levels consistent with the other levels.

 * *[any]* Each sentence must start on a new line.